-- Hold a current licence/ticket or competency. - Motor vehicles / mobile plant must be roadworthy, registered (relevant state/territory) and maintained. - Process like or similar to pre- start checks to ensure that the vehicle/plant is in good condition and has a means of communication with the site and manage spot grass fires caused from vehicle/plant. - Wear appropriate closed in footwear when operating vehicle/machinery. - Comply with state/territory road regulations, inclusive of Chain of Responsibly (COR). - If working on or near gazetted road or airstrip, must have a flashing orange using mobile plant.
+- Hold a current licence/ticket or competency. - Motor vehicles / mobile plant must be roadworthy, registered (relevant state/territory) and maintained. - Process like or similar to pre- start checks to ensure that the vehicle/plant is in good condition and has a means of communication with the site and manage spot grass fires caused from vehicle/plant. - Wear appropriate closed in footwear when operating vehicle/machinery. - Comply with state/territory road regulations. - If working on or near gazetted road or airstrip, must have a flashing orange using mobile plant.